-Unlike the uniformed services retirement system, participation in the TSP is optional; you must sign up for a TSP account with your service.
+Participation in the TSP is optional; you must sign up for a TSP account with your service.
 You contribute to the TSP from your own pay; currently, the services do not match contributions.
 Your contributions and the earnings on your investments belong to you.
-They are yours to keep even if you do not serve the 20 or more years typically needed to receive uniformed services retirement pay.
+There are special conditions that may apply for contributions by uniformed service members.

-The TSP website provides account information, including online statements.
-You may allocate contributions, make inter-fund transfers, and initiate (and possibly complete) loan and withdrawal requests online.
+The TSP website (TSP.gov) explains the TSP benefits available to uniformed service members and provides account information, including online statements.
+You may allocate contributions, make inter-fund transfers, and initiate loan and withdrawal requests online.

 In contrast to the TSP, the uniformed services retirement system is a defined benefit plan.
 The retirement benefit you receive is based on your years of service and the rank you hold at the time of your retirement.
 Visit the Department of Defense, Defense Finance and Accounting Service for additional information on military retirement and benefits.